 - If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
-NOTICE: When removing the battery, be sure to turn the main switch off, then disconnect the negative lead before disconnecting the positive lead.
-[ECA16504] - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
+NOTICE: When removing the battery, be sure the key is turned to "OFF", then disconnect the negative lead before disconnecting the positive lead.[ECA16303] - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
 Fully charge the battery before installation.
-NOTICE: When installing the battery, be sure to turn the main switch off, then connect the positive lead before connecting the negative lead.
-[ECA16842]
+NOTICE: When installing the battery, be sure the key is turned to "OFF", then connect the positive lead before connecting the negative lead.[ECA16841]